I play games, enjoy the outdoors, explore culinary experiences, and have very eclectic tastes.

 There are many drinks at a sushi restaurant.
 I highly recommend NOT having soda.
 I feel that it clashes with the light and healthy flavors.
 If you have to have soda, see if they have Ramune—a fun Japanese soda which isn't as harsh as American soda.

 I highly recommend drinking tea.
 Green Tea is my favorite sushi restaurant drink; it is healthy and helps with digestion but also has a mild flavor that doesn't interfere with others.

 Sake is always a favorite for some, and others prefer Japanese beer.

 If you have a few extra bucks, I would suggest an oyster shooter.
 These are hearty and delicious shots of alcohol that are probably unlike anything you have ever tasted.
 The one that I get has quail egg, caviar, oyster, and a small drop of hot sauce.

-If, by some miracle, you have enough room after eating sushi I would suggest trying some Mochi.
-This is a rice based desert that can be in vanilla, chocolate, strawberry, green tea, taro, or many other flavors depending on the sushi restaurant.
-They aren't very expensive so if you are unsure of it, just try one.
+If, by some miracle, you have enough room after eating sushi, I would suggest trying some mochi.
+This is a rice-based dessert that can be in vanilla, chocolate, strawberry, green tea, taro, or many other flavors depending on the sushi restaurant.
+They aren't very expensive, so if you are unsure of it, just try one.
 You may be pleasantly surprised.

 I hope that you have learned something in this somewhat comprehensive guide to sushi.
 There are many things that I have not covered because it is hard to describe the differences between the many flavors of fish.
 Once you find something that you like, try to explore the variations of it and you might find something that you like more.
 Remember to be safe and have fun!